ProteusMRIgHIFU/BabelBrain/Tests/README.md

 ### Additional Setup for BabelBrain testing
-BabelBrain tests require a file path be specified for the test data.
+BabelBrain tests require a file path be specified for the test data, certain tests also require the GPU device name.
 To do this, create a `config.ini` file in Tests folder (i.e. same level as pytest.ini)
 <pre>
 BabelBrain/
 ├── Tests/